Concentric AI Named a Representative Vendor for Information Governance in the Gartner® Market Guide

 Understand context

 Data context is equally important.
-Concentric also understands the context of business-critical data and can recognize when the data is at risk or out of compliance.
-By identifying sensitive data, understanding its risk, and automating its protection, Concentric effectively secures data against unauthorized access or alteration, a key aspect of SOX regulations that require financial data to be protected.
+Concentric AI understands the context of business-critical data and can recognize when the data is at risk or out of compliance.
+By identifying sensitive data, understanding its risk, and automating its protection, Concentric AI effectively secures data against unauthorized access or alteration, a key aspect of SOX regulations that require financial data to be protected.

 Improve financial controls